 Many people believe that faith and reason are separate.
 Interestingly, both believers and nonbelievers hold this position.
 Of course, they have different implications.
 The nonbelievers who hold this position think that because faith and reason are separate, you should throw faith out.
 The believers who hold this position think you should instead compartmentalize faith and reason—reason should be used in science, and faith should be used in religion.

 I think both these positions are off, though.
-Faith and reason, in their purest forms, are the same thing.
-The same method of epistemology can, and should, be used in both science and religion.
+Faith is (or should be) a subset of reason.
+The same general method of epistemology can be used in both science and religion.
 We don't have to disagree about methodology.

 Importantly, Alice and Bob could end up with different conclusions, even if they both use the same methodology.
 They've been exposed to different subsets of the available secular evidence, and of course they've had different personal experiences.
 But let's recognize that that's why they disagree—different sets of evidence and different interpretations of it, not irrationality or faithlessness.